Exclusive: Electric car maker Fisker eyes deal to go public: sources

-(Reuters) - Electric vehicle maker Fisker Inc is in talks to go public through a sale to a so-called blank-check acquisition company, modeled after a successful deal earlier this year by peer Nikola Corp, people familiar with the matter said on Thursday.
+(Reuters) - Electric vehicle maker Fisker Inc is in talks to go public through a sale to a so-called blank-check acquisition company, modeled after a successful deal earlier this year by peer Nikola Corp NKLA.O, people familiar with the matter said on Thursday.

-Nikola shares are up more than 60% since it went public last month through such a deal, as investors place bets on which startup will be the next Tesla Inc. Earlier this month, autonomous vehicle technology company Velodyne Lidar agreed to be bought by blank-check company Graf Industrial Corp for $1.6 billion, fuelling a rally in the latter’s shares.
+Nikola shares are up more than 60% since it went public last month through such a deal, as investors place bets on which startup will be the next Tesla Inc (TSLA.O).
+Earlier this month, autonomous vehicle technology company Velodyne Lidar agreed to be bought by blank-check company Graf Industrial Corp (GRAF.N) for $1.6 billion, fuelling a rally in the latter’s shares.

-Spartan Energy Acquisition Corp (SPAQ_u.N), which is backed by private equity firm Apollo Global Management Inc, is leading a bidding war among blank-check companies for Fisker, and could clinch a deal for close to $2 billion as early as next week, the sources said.
+Spartan Energy Acquisition Corp (SPAQ_u.N), which is backed by private equity firm Apollo Global Management Inc (APO.N), is leading a bidding war among blank-check companies for Fisker, and could clinch a deal for close to $2 billion as early as next week, the sources said.

 The sources requested anonymity as the deal talks are confidential.
 Fisker and Spartan declined to comment.